Rockfire Resources PLC 2022 Review

 The Board has established a safe and healthy work environment, which complies with the relevant Occupational Health and Safety laws.
 It has tried to ensure that the workforce is provided with enough training to develop the appropriate skills and knowledge to complete the tasks requested of them.

-- complete environmental management reports for the government
+- complete environmental management reports for the government; and

 TRADITIONAL LANDOWNERS